 Darius Dax, the Lex Luthor analogue in Supreme, makes the resentment an explicit part of his origin: a child genius who feels that he is constantly overlooked because of this hick that stumbled over a power-giving meteor one day.
 This comes directly from Silver Age Lex Luthor's resentment of Superboy.
 Child genius overlooked by a super-powered hick.
 In his zeal to outdo Superboy, he created an accident and Superboy's attempt to fix it caused Lex Luthor to go bald.

-Generations where Joel Kent, the son of Superman loses his powers in the womb, and grows up with a sister who didn't.
+In Generations, Joel Kent, the son of Superman, loses his powers in the womb, and grows up with a sister who didn't.
 They tried to keep it all from him to avert this but fellow resenter Lex Luthor told Joel and began manipulating his resentment from an early age for his own purposes.
 (Nevermind Lex was ultimately responsible for Joel's plight in the first place.)

 In Action Comics #900, Lex Luthordiscovers Superman and Clark Kent are one and the same.
 This gives yet another reason to resent Superman: Lex had to grow up with an abusive drunkard for a father while Superman, an alien, grew up with loving parents.